taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 3: FrameMaker Authoring Interface.md

 |**Sq.
 Bullet List**| Use as an unordered sublist beneath a **Bullet List** or a **Sub Step**| Use when further clarification is required for an ordered sublist or an unordered list.|
 |**FigureCaption**| Automatically creates a numerically ordered **Figure Number** along with space to create a descriptive caption of the **Figure** shown above | Use after every **Figure** added to the document.
 Captions are not required by FrameMaker but best practices would suggest providing a descriptive phrase to each image added.
 See [this section](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%204:%20Uploading%20Images%20in%20FrameMaker.md) for more information on how to incorporate images into a work instruction.|

-> To continue to the next section of this user guide, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%204:%20Uploading%20Images%20in%20FrameMaker.md).
+* **

-> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%202:%20Adobe%20FrameMaker) to return to the Chapter 2 overview, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide) to return to the overview for the entire guide.
+> To continue to the next section on Uploading Images to FrameMaker, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%204:%20Uploading%20Images%20in%20FrameMaker.md).
+Otherwise, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%202:%20Adobe%20FrameMaker) to return to the chapter overview.